hardyoyo/RodmanPottingerCookbook/recipes/DropBiscuits.md

 to make a soft dough (might not need the  amount specified, depends on the weather.
 Scoop 2 in. sized balls of dough with a spoon and drop onto a lightly greased baking sheet (or use a silicone baking sheet liner).
 Bake for about 12 minutes until browned.
-Stay nearby, don't burn your biscuits!
+Stay nearby, don’t burn your biscuits!

 \label{drop-biscuits}